 Visit the IRS web site and get an EIN for the company.
-They’re free of charge.
+They’re free.
 Pick a business entity like corporation, LLC, etc.

 A company can get started as a sole proprietor.
-But they will most likely want to switch to a kind of corporation or partnership to lessen risk and optimize tax benefits.
+But they should switch to a kind of corporation or partnership to lessen risk and optimize tax benefits.

 A business entity will matter when it involves tax obligations and liability in case of a lawsuit.
 A sole proprietorship means the owner is it when it comes to liability and taxes.
 Nobody else is responsible.

 If you run a corporation as a sole proprietor, then at the very least be sure to file for a DBA (‘doing business as’) status.